 In July 2019, Civic Ledger formed its Advisory Board and appointed its Inaugural Executive Chair, Joanne Thornton GAICD MBA.

 The Advisory Board is a committee of independent advisers invited by the Co-Founders to meet together to advise and support good governance practices for Civic Ledger.
 The Advisory Boards meets up to four times per year or when appropriate.

-In July 2019, Civic Ledger was announced as a Finalist under two categories at the Inaugural Australian Blockchain Industry "the Blockies" Awards - Female Blockchain Leader of the Year and Best Government Blockchain Project of the Year with IP Australia.
+In July 2019, Civic Ledger was recognised at the Inaugural Australian Blockchain Industry Awards (the “Blockies).
+Civic Ledger was a finalist for Female Blockchain Leader of the Year and Best Government Blockchain Project of the Year with IP Australia.

 In October 2020, for the second time, Civic Ledger was announced as a Finalist at the Australian FinTech "Finnies" Awards 2020 for "Excellence in Blockchain".